30.3.20

 The argument between Titania and Oberon over the "changeling boy" primarily takes place in Act 2, Scene 1.
 In this scene, Oberon confronts Titania about the Indian boy whom she has brought from India and is caring for.
 Oberon wants the boy to become one of his followers, but Titania refuses to give him up, which causes a conflict between the two characters.
 The scene contains key dialogues that reveal the depth of their disagreement over the boy.

 When Titania explains how the boy was not stolen, but rather, she became the child's protector, Shakespeare infuses the language with orientalistic flourishes.
+The term "orientalism," coined by historian and post-colonial theorist Edward Said, refers to the way Western societies view Asia through a skewed and privileged lens, often exaggerating stereotypes and presenting "the Orient" as an exotic "other."
+While the concept of exoticization predates Said, Shakespeare’s references to India fit an early form of this tendency.
 For example, in describing Titania's visit, Shakespeare describes the Indian air as spiced, and he notes that Titania takes a seat on "Neptune's yellow sands".
 I am not sure why he refers to Neptune here, but it is a reference to the god of the sea (in Greek, Poseidon).
 My guess is that it is a soft allusion to the trade relations between India and Europe, a relationship that was born on the sea, but also traversed through trade routes (hence the "spiced Indian air" that also seems to allude to the export of spices from Asia).

 Oberon: "I do but beg a little changeling boy to be my henchman"